vsg-dev/vsgTutorial/2_Foundations/ReaderWriter.md

 ## Options & vsgXchange intro

 Customization and extension of reading and writing is provided by the [vsg::Options](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/io/Options.h) object that can be passed to the vsg;:read(..) and vsg::write(..) methods.
-You can pass in the ReaderWriters that you wish to used, placing them in the order you want them invoked. vsg::Options is subclassed from vsg::Object so has all the standard meta data capabilities and adds IO specific settings.
+You can pass in the ReaderWriters that you wish to use, placing them in the order you want them invoked. vsg::Options is subclassed from vsg::Object so has all the standard meta data capabilities and adds IO specific settings.
 The most common task will be passing in the paths to search for files, and the ReaderWriters to check, such as adding in support for the ReaderWriter's provided by vsgXchange.
 The usage pattern is:

 ~~~ cpp
 #include <vsg/all.h>